oneapplab/lq/README.md

 # lq
-lightweight queue runner package inspired by laravel queue for go. since using gorm it supports all databases gorm supports.
+lightweight queue runner package inspired by Laravel queue for go. since using gorm it supports all databases gorm supports.
 (Mysql, PostgreSQL, SQLite, SQL Server and TiDB) (https://gorm.io/docs/connecting_to_the_database.html) the mechanism for loading queues is pulling from database.